 - The Shift to Innovation: The industry has moved toward sustainable alternatives, first to R-410A refrigerant, and now to low-GWP (Global Warming Potential) options like Puron Advance™ (R-454-B).

-Implications for Homeowners with R-22 Systems
+What Are the Implications for Homeowners with R-22 Systems?

 1. Rising Maintenance Costs